vess-dev/vess-dev.github.io/_posts/2021-08-13-the-last-artwork.md

 The marble piece was stained red, and eventually it would sell for millions.

-It eventually was placed in a big building, with a small placard that read:
+It, after some legal dispute, was placed in a big building with a small placard that read:

 <u>"The Last Artwork"</u>